-Recessed can lights are a very significant source of air loss in the winter and heat gain in the summer.
+- Recessed can lights are a very significant source of heat loss in the winter and heat gain in the summer.
 Covering these cans with insulated and sealed covers is a critical step toward air sealing a home.

-Many attic access doors and pull down stairs are not properly sealed or insulated and can be improved.
-Windows and doors are designed to open and close and the require more skill to seal effectively.
+- Many attic access doors and pull down stairs are not properly sealed or insulated and can be improved.
+We usually improve accesses by building a sealed box with a lid over the access, but there are other options.